 If you’re thinking about selling your house and you’re wondering what your options are other than selling your house through an agent in which you can avoid a listing agent’s 3 percent commission.
 Perhaps you’re exploring something called “seller financing” (also called “owner financing”).
 If you want to succeed with this option of selling your house, Then you would need to learn and understand the Pros and Cons to answer the question – ‘Is owner financing a good idea for the seller?’
 Owner financing is a little-known yet very effective way to sell your house.
-But, is owner financing a good idea for the seller in Greater Cincinnati Area?
+But, is owner financing a good idea for the seller in the Greater Cincinnati Area?
 That’s a great question and we’ll talk about it in this blog post…

 Here’s How Owner Financing Works

 In a normal home-selling transaction, the buyer (who doesn’t have ALL of the money for a house) goes to a lender (such as a bank) and they pay a down payment and then make regular monthly mortgage payments until the borrowed amount is paid in full.